uviclibraries/onboarding/4-Web App.md

 3D Printing and Laser Cutting requests are submitted via the DSC Web App: [https://webapp.library.uvic.ca/3dprint/customer-dashboard.php](https://webapp.library.uvic.ca/3dprint/customer-dashboard.php).
 Open the link and follow the instructions below to get familiar with how to use the app.

-1. If you don't already have an account, create one using your netlink ID.
+1. If you don't already have an account, create one using your Netlink ID.
+Let Dani or Rich know once this is done so that you can be added as an admin member.

 2. Click 'Create New Print Job' and  read through the submission form.